By Treven Pyles

 Because the DoD did not initiate proactive risk management measures until the United States Environmental Protection Agency (EPA) released in 2016 a non-enforceable lifetime health advisory of 70 ng/L for the sum of PFOA and PFOS, people and the environment may have been exposed to preventable risks from PFAS-containing AFFF, the report also states.

-Veterans who developed cancer or other illnesses as a result of exposure to PFAS contained in AFFF may be eligible to receive compensation for past and future medical costs, lost wages, pain, and suffering, and emotional anguish.
-It is also worth noting that if you are a family member of a veteran who was stationed at a contaminated military base and developed one of the illnesses listed below, you may submit a hazardous exposure claim to collect financial compensation:
+Veterans who developed cancer or other illnesses as a result of exposure to PFAS contained in AFFF may be eligible to receive compensation for past and future medical costs, lost wages, pain, suffering, and emotional anguish.

 Similarly, if you were pregnant during your time at a targeted military installation and gave birth to a kid with health issues, our lawyers can assist you in filing a hazardous exposure claim on behalf of your child.
-If you believe that your health has been harmed by exposure to these hazardous substances, the Environmental Litigation Group, P.C. can assist you in gathering the evidence you need to file a claim.
-We highly advise you to speak with one of our legal professionals in a no-cost consultation during which we can explain your legal rights and advise you on how to proceed effectively.
+If you believe that your health was impacted by exposure to hazardous substances, we encourage you to send our specialized attorneys your military records, which you must retrieve, and your medical records.
+If you want to file a claim as a family member of a veteran, you will have to provide us with evidence of your stay at a military base and your medical records.